-You usually want to make a "safe"
+You usually want to make a

-extra tricks.
+giving declarer extra tricks.
 Your general order of preference can be:

-You usually want to make an attacking opening
+You usually want to make an

-lead to set up tricks in your long suit.
+attacking opening lead to set up tricks in your long suit.
+Lead the fourth-best card (count down

-longest and strongest suit unless:
+from the top) from your longest and strongest suit unless:

 KQ5